christabella/simple-HN-clone/README.md

 Sort array upon display of top 20, with JavaScript Array.prototype.sort().

 # Project Structure
-The project is separated into `./client`, which contains the Nuxt.js app, and `./server`, which contains the Express REST API.
+The project is separated into `./client`, which contains a Nuxt.js (framework for SSR Vue.js apps) app, and `./server`, which contains a Express REST API.
 Refer to the README's in the respective subfolders for details pertaining to each part.

 # Hosting
 [Nuxt.js app](https://simple-hn-app.herokuapp.com/) and [Express app](https://simple-hn-api.herokuapp.com/) hosted with Heroku.